What is Email Marketing? | Everything You Need to Know

 If they receive a timely offer, some clients will make a purchase decision.
 Adding urgency to your offers and providing big discounts or free shipping are great strategies to turn a subscriber into a buyer.

 Additionally, email marketing can be an effective strategy to upsell existing clients.
 Customers who haven’t purchased in a while can be re-engaged.
-You can encourage your audience to buy from your company by creating personalized and targeted offers for customers on your email list.”
+You can encourage your audience to buy from your company by creating personalized and targeted offers for customers on your email list.

-Sep Niakan is the managing broker of Condo Blackbook
+Sep Niakan Managing Broker of Condo Blackbook

 It’s Affordable